prabhatsharma/ninjas3/README.md

-# Delet a file uploaded to s3 if it is a malware
+# Delete a file uploaded to s3 if it is a malware

 Currently using static rule